michaelYZh/CS348-Project/milestone-1/data_loader/README.md

 ```

 ### 3. Load data
-In your terminal, run the following command to load the data into your database's table:
+In your terminal, naviguate to to this Readme's directory (`data_loader`), and then run the following command to load the data into your database's table:

 ```
 python data_loader_script.py
 ```